kormama1/seqknockoff/README.md

 ## How to use the package

-A vignette with a quick start introduction to the package functionality can be found in:
+An .html vignette with introduction to package functionality is located in:

-`seqknockoff/vignettes/seqknockoff-vignette.html`
+`seqknockoff/vignettes`

+and can be previewed [here].(https://htmlpreview.github.io/?https://github.com/kormama1/seqknockoff/blob/master/vignettes/seqknockoff-vignette.html)

 ## Contact us